Fory-Pride/Nitro4all/README.md

 - cross-server emoji,
 - uses ghost typing,
 - and more !

-I have added custom settings for screencast such like custom resolution, custom bitrate, custom frame per second.
+Patch 2 : Now you can easily do it by go in Settings > Profile, new things under it

 - Unlocked background theme and icons,
 - unlocked profile colors with use of 3y3 script hidded in your bio,
 - same for animated profile pic, and ban,
 -  you can use Nitro4all to use the profile animation with 3y3 hidded in bio (again)

-Patch 2 : Now you can easily do it by go in Settings > Profile,
+  I have added custom settings for screencast such like :

+- custom resolution,
+- custom bitrate,
+- custom frame per second.

 (i will do a tutorial if i got the time)